revathygopinath/clinical-trial-risk-forecasting-platform/README.md

 **Dataset snapshot:** Active trials represent a 2019 snapshot from the dataset.
 A production deployment would connect to the live ClinicalTrials.gov API.

-**Phase 2 temporal decline:** Historical Novartis Phase 2 completion dropped from 88% (2005-09) to 60% (2015-19).
-Active trials started on average in 2016.
-Predicted completion of 37% reflects this temporal pattern — not model error.

 ---